la2050/archive/_projects/2014/the-achievable-clinic-quality-healthcare-for-families-and-people-with-developmental-disabilities.md

     awareness even at the initial stages of this project may allow us to get some of the technical assistance and support that the Federal government provides to other special population designees.
-  competition: "There are organizations in Northern CA working on similar issues.
-At UC San Francisco, they are working with partners to develop clinical solutions for similar potential clients in the San Mateo county area.
-We have collaborated with them to share best practices and possibly link up in the future to form a more systemic partnership.  \r\n\r\nAcross a number of universities, there are Centers of Excellence that are providing various programs to help increase healthcare solutions for people with complex healthcare needs in the developmental disabilities arena.
-We are aware of their work, and have collaborated with them in a number of ways.
-For instance, we have a collaboration with UCLA's Neuro Psychiatric Institute that allows our patients to get access to mental health professionals with experience in our field. \r\n\r\nFinally, we are working with the Department of Developmental Disabilities via its Regional Center network in a collaborative approach to improving outreach and access to their clients.
-Currently, we are working with Westside Regional Center, where our new clinic is co-located. "
-  resources_money: '1'
-  resources_staff: '0'
-  resources_publicity: '1'
-  resources_infrastructure: '0'
-  resources_education: '0'
-  resources_technical: '0'
-  resources_communityoutreach: '1'
-  resources_research: '0'
   Which area(s) of LA does your project benefit?:
     - 'Although based in Culver City, we serve families across LA County.'
   Does your project impact Los Angeles County?: Yes (benefits a population of LA County)